catluver32/human-patience-ai/paper/README.md

 # Paper

-This folder contains the final PDF version of the research paper.
+This folder contains the PDF version of the research paper.

-Recommended file:

-- `Human_Patience_AI_Frustration_Regraphed.pdf`